wso2/docs-is/en/docs/administer/blue-green-data-encryption-keyrotation.md

 ## DEK rotation frequency

-In the case of a security compliance requirement we can see that symmetric DEK rotation can be done in 2 years or less based on the volume of data we have.
+In the case of a security compliance requirement, we can see that symmetric DEK rotation can be done in 2 years or less based on the volume of data present.

 In a security breach scenario, we must rotate the DEK immediately and re-encrypt all the data to the new DEK.